*NOTE- THIS PAGE COVERS FLAG RULES,FLAGS DESCRIBED,GENERAL INFORMATION,SAFETY RULES & RACING RULES ONLY*

 torque converters, the infraction must be specified.

-The protest must be in writing and signed by the driver making the protest.Only drivers from
+The protest must be in writing and signed by the driver making the protest.Only drivers from the same class may file a protest.

 Protests requiring the removal of any component that will require gasket replacement must be